Rachel Sparrow

 It's always been like that, and it is difficult to sift through.
 I sifted through it, to provide a narrative of what's most important, with solid sources and no politics.

+Dear Friends and Family, Everyone is entirely capable of sifting through the news and current situation.
+It can be overwhelming though.
+This is meant to be a helpful narrative with good sources all in one spot.
 The reader should interactively click on sources as they go along.
 I have personally benefited when others share their perspectives, and so I wish to share mine - devoid of politics and debate, and with positive energy asserted into it.
+So thank you for taking the time to read my thoughts.
+With love, -Rach |

 I was preoccupied with the business of life, and in the mindset of "Oh, this COVID-19 stuff is probably awful, but the media, as usual, is blowing everything way out of proportion" and I was turned off to it all.
 I expected this to be like every other epidemic that felt so far away, and largely didn't affect my daily routine.